firmata/firmata.js/packages/firmata.js/readme.md

   {
     mode: Number,  // Current mode of pin which is on the the board.MODES.
     value: Number, // Current value of the pin. when pin is digital and set to output it will be
-                   // Board.HIGH or Board.LOW.
+                   // Firmata.HIGH or Firmata.LOW.
 If the pin is an analog pin it will be an numeric
                    // value between 0 and 1023.
     supportedModes: [ ...Number ], // Array of modes from board.MODES that are supported on this pin.
     analogChannel: Number, // Will be 127 for digital pins and the pin number for analog pins.